Can ADHD Get Worse With Age? Facts And Myths About ADHD Symptoms & Health, Uncovered

 Combined presentation

 ADHD may also emerge as a combination of inattentive and hyperactive-impulsive types.
-Individuals with combined presentation ADHD might have difficulty focusing on a task and sitting still long enough to finish it.
+Individuals with combined presentation ADHD might experience symptoms from both of the lists above.

 • Academic decline due to inattentive symptoms and difficulty comprehending more complex instructions